 Lawyer directories provide a comprehensive profile for each attorney with information that will help you select the right lawyer.
-The profiles tell you about the lawyer’s experience, education, and fees, and perhaps most importantly, the lawyer’s general philosophy of practising law.
+The profiles tell you about the lawyer’s experience, education, and fees, and perhaps most importantly, the lawyer’s general philosophy of practicing law.

 4. BUSINESS REFERRALS